artem-burashnikov/depinspect/README.md

 Usage: depinspect [OPTIONS]

 Options:
-  --package1 <TEXT TEXT>...
+  -p1, --package1 <TEXT TEXT>...
 Provide the first package name alog with an
                                   architecture separated by whitespace.
 Example:
                                   --package1 package1-name arch1

-  --package2 <TEXT TEXT>...
+  -p2, --package2 <TEXT TEXT>...
 Provide the second package name alog with an
                                   architecture separated by whitespace.
 Example:
                                   --package2 package2-name arch2

-  --update                   Forcefully re-initialize database.
+  -u, --update                    Forcefully re-initialize database.
 This removes
                                   old database, fetches all defined metadata and stores it in a new database.

   --help                          Show this message and exit.
 ```

 ## License